ogobrecht/console/docs/console.md

 EXAMPLE OUTPUT

 ```
+TEST ERROR_SAVE_STACK
+- compile package spec
+- compile package body
+- call the package
+- FINISHED, selecting now the call stack from the last log entry...

 Call Stack
 ------------------------------------------------------------------------------------------------------------------------
 ## Saved Error Stack

-- PLAYGROUND.SOME_API.DO_STUFF.SUB1.SUB2.SUB3, line 15 (line 12, ORA-06502 PL/SQL: numeric or value error)
+- PLAYGROUND.SOME_API.DO_STUFF.SUB1.SUB2.SUB3, line 14 (line 11, ORA-06502 PL/SQL: numeric or value error)
-- PLAYGROUND.SOME_API.DO_STUFF.SUB1.SUB2, line 23 (line 20)
+- PLAYGROUND.SOME_API.DO_STUFF.SUB1.SUB2, line 22 (line 19)
-- PLAYGROUND.SOME_API.DO_STUFF.SUB1, line 31 (line 28)
+- PLAYGROUND.SOME_API.DO_STUFF.SUB1, line 30 (line 27)
-- PLAYGROUND.SOME_API.DO_STUFF, line 39 (line 32, ORA-01403 no data found)
+- PLAYGROUND.SOME_API.DO_STUFF, line 38 (line 31, ORA-01403 no data found)

 ## Call Stack

-- PLAYGROUND.SOME_API.DO_STUFF, line 39
+- PLAYGROUND.SOME_API.DO_STUFF, line 38
 - anonymous_block, line 2

 ## Error Stack

 - ORA-01403 no data found
-- ORA-06512 at "PLAYGROUND.SOME_API", line 32
+- ORA-06512 at "PLAYGROUND.SOME_API", line 31
 - ORA-06502 PL/SQL: numeric or value error
-- ORA-06512 at "PLAYGROUND.SOME_API", line 24
+- ORA-06512 at "PLAYGROUND.SOME_API", line 23
-- ORA-06512 at "PLAYGROUND.SOME_API", line 16
+- ORA-06512 at "PLAYGROUND.SOME_API", line 15
-- ORA-06512 at "PLAYGROUND.SOME_API", line 12
+- ORA-06512 at "PLAYGROUND.SOME_API", line 11
-- ORA-06512 at "PLAYGROUND.SOME_API", line 20
+- ORA-06512 at "PLAYGROUND.SOME_API", line 19
-- ORA-06512 at "PLAYGROUND.SOME_API", line 28
+- ORA-06512 at "PLAYGROUND.SOME_API", line 27

 ## Error Backtrace

-- PLAYGROUND.SOME_API, line 32
+- PLAYGROUND.SOME_API, line 31
-- PLAYGROUND.SOME_API, line 24
+- PLAYGROUND.SOME_API, line 23
-- PLAYGROUND.SOME_API, line 16
+- PLAYGROUND.SOME_API, line 15
-- PLAYGROUND.SOME_API, line 12
+- PLAYGROUND.SOME_API, line 11
-- PLAYGROUND.SOME_API, line 20
+- PLAYGROUND.SOME_API, line 19
-- PLAYGROUND.SOME_API, line 28
+- PLAYGROUND.SOME_API, line 27
-- PLAYGROUND.SOME_API, line 36
+- PLAYGROUND.SOME_API, line 35
 ```

 SIGNATURE